North York

 Recently the IETF reluctantly published some RFCs describing a couple of ways that some sadly ignorant (and/or horribly pessimistic) people seem to think might offer a way to authenticate e-mail senders.

-Of course PGP won't stop spam until and unless a vast majority of e-mail users learn to only open and read PGP-authenticated (and/or encrypted) mail from people PGP says they can trust, and only if the vast majority of PGP users are very dilligent about protecting their keys and about who's keys they sign.
+Of course PGP won't stop spam until and unless a vast majority of e-mail users learn to only open and read PGP-authenticated (and/or encrypted) mail from people and organizationg withing their web of trust, and only if the vast majority of PGP users are dilligent about protecting their keys and about who's keys they sign.
 Spammers who can enter the web of trust, either by stealing well known keys, or by tricking well known key users into signing their keys, may be able to get their messages in front of unwilling eyes, at least until the appropriate revocations take effect.
+This has recently been very well demonstrated by malicious persons and/or organizations which have once again subverted and manipulated SSL Certificate Authorities into signing fake certificates for well known domain names.
+The current state of SSL CAs is a horrid mess.

 For more information about the junk e-mail issue, please visit the Fight Spam on the Internet! site.